fingerskier/manthra/README.md

 # Manthra

+At the end of the day a man is no better than the pain he has caused the one's he loves;
+And what he has done to make it better.
+  Rycroft Philostrate

 Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety.
   Benjamin Franklin

 If I have seen further it is by standing on the shoulders of giants.
   Isaac Newton

 Nothing is more certain than death,
 And nothing more uncertain than the time of death.